-Dr Pierre Dukan’s high-protein diet has been a favourite with French women for 10 years’ says Monica.
-‘You need discipline to follow it: the rule is no fruit, no treats, stop drinking alcohol and no carbs for as long as it takes to lose your excess weight.
+Dr Dukan’s high-protein diet has been a favourite with French women for over 10 years.
+You need discipline to follow it.
+The rule is no fruit, no treats, no carbs and stop drinking alcohol (opens in new tab) for as long as it takes to lose your excess weight.

-The 4 phases are called: Attack, Cruise, Consolidation and Stabilisation.
+It's four phases are called: Attack, Cruise, Consolidation and Stabilisation.
 In the first two, you are limited to the 100 foods permitted, which are used to make up tasty recipes.

 Phase 1: Attack

-- Mix 1 diced onion; 750g minced beef; 2 crushed garlic cloves; 1 egg, lightly beaten; 1tbsp Worcestershire sauce; 2tbsp Chinese plum sauce; 2tbsp rosemary, 1-2tbsp mint or basil, all finely chopped; salt and black pepper.
+Dinner: Rosemary meatballs - Mix 1 diced onion; 750g minced beef; 2 crushed garlic cloves; 1 egg, lightly beaten; 1tbsp Worcestershire sauce; 2tbsp Chinese plum sauce; 2tbsp rosemary, 1-2tbsp mint or basil, all finely chopped; salt and black pepper.
 Shape into balls the size of a walnut.
 Cook in batches over a medium heat, for 5 mins or until golden.
 Drain away fat before serving.

 Phase 2: Cruise

-- Poach 4 tomatoes in boiling water for 30 secs, then peel and deseed them.
+Lunch: Quick gazpacho - Poach 4 tomatoes in boiling water for 30 secs, then peel and deseed them.
 Grill 1 red pepper and 1 green pepper for 10-15 mins until charred.
 Place in a plastic bag to cool, before peeling away the skin and seeds and cutting into chunks.
 Blend the tomatoes and peppers with 2 cucumbers (peeled, deseeded and chopped) and some mint in a blender.
 Season and serve chilled.

-- Thinly slice 600g button mushrooms.
+Dinner: Chicken with mushrooms - Thinly slice 600g button mushrooms.
 Sprinkle over a few drops of lemon juice and put them in a non-stick casserole dish.
 Season, cover and cook over a gentle heat until all their water has evaporated.
 Drain and put to one side.
 Brown 1 chopped onion in a casserole dish in a little water.
 Add 800g chicken breasts, cut into cubes; 2 chopped tomatoes; the mushrooms; 2 chopped garlic cloves; 250ml low-salt chicken stock; salt and pepper.
 Cover and cook over a gentle heat for 20 mins.

-Phase 3: Consolidation – One night off a week
+Phase 3: Consolidation

-Once you have reached your goal weight, the Dukan Diet moves on from the 100 natural foods to allow other foods.
+Once you have reached your goal weight, the Dukan diet moves on from the 100 natural foods to allow other foods.